hofstra/coyote/index.md

 ---
 layout: home
-title: Tracking Coyote: From Trickster to Varmint and Back Again
+title: Tracking Coyote, From Trickster to Varmint and Back Again
 ---

 Use this site to trace coyote's journey across time and history.